scott-volteo/KillerPortals/guidebook.md

     `cheeseburger, beefburger, burger, hamburg, cheeseburg, beef sandwich`

 1. Click **Update** to save your changes.
-1. Switch to Service Portal `/room_service` and try a search for *cheeseburger*.
+1. Switch to Service Portal `/csp` and try a search for *cheeseburger*.
 Does your catalog item come back?

 > Note: It is very important to understand how the search engine works on ServiceNow.
-The following fields on a catalog item are searchable out of the box: `Name, Meta, Short Description, Description`.
+The following fields on a catalog item are searchable: `Name, Meta, Short Description, Description`.
 [Read more about catalog items and search](https://docs.servicenow.com/bundle/newyork-it-service-management/page/product/service-catalog-management/task/search-catalog-item.html)

 # Lab 5 - Keep the Portal in Context